donlovett/katacoda-scenarios/demo/step3.md

 Step 3

-Let's get a little bit creative and add something to our text and use 2 in the text file
+Let's get a little bit creative and add something to our text and use 2 at the end of the text file

 ```
 echo  "Hello World from Katacode" > helloworld2.txt